-Federal regulations assume that you "earn" your Federal financial aid awards directly in proportion to the number of days of the term that you attend until your withdrawal.
-If you completely withdraw from school during a term, the school must calculate according to a specific formula the portion of the total scheduled financial assistance you have earned and are therefore entitled to receive up to the time you withdraw.
-If you or GHC receives more assistance than you earn, the unearned excess funds must be returned to the Department of Education.
-On the other hand, if you or GHC receives less assistance than the amount you have earned, you may be able to receive those additional funds.
+Federal regulations assume that students "earn" their Federal financial aid awards directly in proportion to the number of days of the term that they attended until the withdrawal.
+If a student completely withdraws from school during a term, the school must calculate according to a specific formula the portion of the total scheduled financial assistance the student has earned and is therefore entitled to receive up to the time of the withdrawal.
+If the student or GHC receives more assistance than the student has earned, the unearned excess funds must be returned to the Department of Education.
+On the other hand, if the student or GHC receives less assistance than the amount earned, the student may be able to receive those additional funds.

-The portion of your Federal student aid you are entitled to receive is calculated on a percentage basis by comparing the total number of days in the semester to the number of days you completed before you withdrew.
-For example, if you complete 30% of the semester, you earn 30% of the assistance you were originally scheduled to receive.
-This means that 70% of your scheduled awards remain unearned and must be returned to the Department of Education.
+The portion of Federal student aid a student is entitled to receive is calculated on a percentage basis by comparing the total number of days in the semester to the number of days completed before the student withdrew.
+For example, if the student completes 30% of the semester, they earn 30% of the assistance they were originally scheduled to receive.
+This means that 70% of scheduled awards remain unearned and must be returned to the Department of Education.

-Once you have completed more than 60% of the semester, you have earned all (100%) of your assistance.
-If you withdraw from GHC before completing 60% of the semester, you may have to repay any unearned financial aid funds that were already disbursed to you.
+Once a student completes more than 60% of the semester, they have earned all (100%) of their assistance.
+If a student withdraws from GHC before completing 60% of the semester, they may have to repay any unearned financial aid funds that were already disbursed to them.